 There are many benefits to using social media marketing for your small business.
 It’s a great way to raise brand awareness, build a loyal fan base from the ground up and get new clients.
-But what social media content gets you the best results?
+But what types of social media content gets you the best results?

 How do you engage with your followers and spread the word about your small business?
 Here are my favourite types of social media content that will help you succeed.